MicrosoftDocs/powerbi-docs/powerbi-docs/learning-catalog/developer-online-course.md

 ## Self-study kit

-You can download and set up a self-study kit, which consists of the presentation content and five hands-on labs.
+You can download and set up a self-study kit, which consists of the presentation content and six hands-on labs.
 For more information, watch the [Self-study Kit](https://www.youtube.com/watch?v=a9E8X0a_Mis&list=PL1N57mwBHtN0YdIsiHDDdb9KyrRClbCyO&index=2) video.

 To complete the labs, you'll need a Windows PC (Windows 7, or later) and the following software installed: